Reviews written by registered user

-There's something about truthful romantic dramas that makes them not
+There's something about truthful romantic dramas that seems makes them

-very popular with mainstream audiences.
-It seems that as soon as the
+unpopular with mainstream audiences.
+It seems that as soon as the more

 recent box office failure of "Last Night" comes to mind).
 Maybe the

-darker sides of affection beyond "happy ever after" are just too heavy
+darker sides of affection beyond "happily ever after" are just too

-for most people's idea of a good time at the movies.
-There's no other
+heavy for most people's idea of a good time at the movies.
+There's no

-way to explain why last years "Like Crazy" hasn't stirred up more
+other way to explain why last year's "Like Crazy" hasn't stirred up

 Director/Screenwriter Drake Doremus did a great job of not only scripting a totally believable story with three dimensional characters, but to bring that story to life by showing only the most necessary episodes in this couple's relationships.
-Often months pass by in the story from one scene to the next.
-The characters have made new arrangements in their lives, that we, the audience, haven't witnessed.
-However, we understand them anyway, from the way the people on screen interact.
+Often months pass by from one scene to the next.
+The characters have made new arrangements in the meantime, but we can follow the story anyway just by watching the characters interact.
 It is masterful, subtle filmmaking.

-The acting is very good, too.
-Anton Yelchin and Felicity Jones have a great chemistry together.
-Their instant affection for each other is so natural, it is hard to believe they are not a couple in real life (or are they?
-I didn't do any research).
+Anton Yelchin and Felicity Jones have great chemistry together.
+Their instant affection for each other is so natural, it is hard to believe they are not a couple in real life.

 Karl Markovics had to work hard to escape his signature role as